JSGerke/RAVENsoftware/README.md

 •	Stable internet connection

 ### INSTALLATION
 **Download our current RAVEN release** for your operating system (Windows/MacOS/Linux) .
-You can find it via the release tab in the menu bar above or via the link below.
+You can find it above this README or via the link below.
 Unpack your downloaded .zip file and navigate into the unpacked directory.
 Start RAVEN with double click on the unpacked vX.X.X_RAVEN.exe file.
+Keep all unpacked files in the same directory!

 https://github.com/JSGerke/RAVENsoftware/releases